Exponential Resolution Lower Bounds for Weak Pigeonhole Principle and Perfect Matching Formulas over Sparse Graphs: Lower Bounds for Perfect Matching Principle Formulas

 where the last inequality uses that $\Vbad[\star]{C}$ has at most $2 \diff \GdegMax \setsize{ \Vbad[\star]{C} }$ edges incident to non-unique neighbours in~$G$. \end{itemize} Combining both cases yields the claim. \end{proof}

-\begin{proof}[Proof of Lemma~\ref{lem:partition}] Pick a partition $\V = {\bf \Vp} \disjointunion {\bf \Vh}$ uniformly at random.
-In what follows we show that property 1 holds with probability at least $3/4$ and properties 2, 3 and 4 each hold with probability at least $7/8$.
-Hence there exists a partition that satisfies all four properties simultaneously.
+\begin{proof}[Proof of Lemma~\ref{lem:partition}] Pick a partition $\V = \mathbf{\Vp} \disjointunion \mathbf{\Vh}$ uniformly at random.
+In what follows we show that Property 1 holds with probability at least $3/4$ and Properties 2, 3 and 4 each hold with probability at least $7/8$.
+Hence by a union bound there exists a partition that satisfies all four properties simultaneously.